aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 <a id="0x1_multisig_account_ENUMBER_OF_METADATA_KEYS_AND_VALUES_DONT_MATCH"></a>

-The number of metadata keys and values don't match.
+The number of metadata keys and values don&apos;t match.

 <pre><code>const ENUMBER_OF_METADATA_KEYS_AND_VALUES_DONT_MATCH: u64 &#61; 15;<br/></code></pre>